Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residents have good transport accessibility, with an average distance of 226 meters to the nearest stop.
-Service frequency is 74 trips per day across all routes, which amounts to about 43 weekly trips per individual stop.
+The accessibility of transport in Baxter is rated as good, with residents typically located 226 meters from the nearest transport stop.
+The service frequency averages sixty-five trips per day across all routes, equating to approximately thirty-eight weekly trips per individual stop.

 Frequently Asked Questions - Transport